Introducing the Man Behind It All

 Brad Jacobs is an outspoken CEO with an attractive track record of building great companies that deliver high returns on equity.
 Jacobs has seen significant success as CEO of multiple companies, including:

-- United Waste (IPO 1992) — consolidated and sold to Waste Management in 1997 for $1.9 billion, delivering 55% compounded annual returns to investors.
+- United Waste (IPO 1992): consolidated and sold to Waste Management in 1997 for $1.9 billion, delivering 55% compounded annual returns to investors.

-- United Rentals (URI) — a roll-up of heavy equipment rental companies, generated ~20,000% returns during Jacobs' tenure as CEO from 1997 to 2007.
+- United Rentals (URI): a roll-up of heavy equipment rental companies that became the world's largest equipment rental provider, outperforming the S&P 500 by 2.2x during Jacobs' tenure from 1997 to 2007.

-- GXO — a spin-off from XPO in 2021.
+- GXO: a spin-off from XPO in 2021.
 Returns have been sluggish since the initial spin-off.

-- RXO — also a spin-off from XPO in 2021.
+- RXO: also a spin-off from XPO in 2021.
 Like GXO, has suffered from subpar performance since inception.

 Jacobs lives by his lifelong motto, "Create shareholder value," and often admits that without this, he questions his very purpose.
 He is not afraid to vocalize and instate grand expectations as he enters a business that operates within a fragmented industry.
 Jacobs has done just this for almost 40 years and has completed over 500 acquisitions during his tenure.

 His strategy is to identify a large, fragmented industry that has room for growth in the future, gather investors, purchase a business, and then utilize this business and the raised capital to continue acquiring and integrating other companies within the industry.
 Jacobs has also stated he will never overpay for an acquisition.
-This is a notable reason for his interest in a large, fragmented industry over a smaller one — a larger industry provides a multitude of acquisition targets.
+This is a notable reason for his interest in a large, fragmented industry over a smaller one.
+A larger industry provides a multitude of acquisition targets.

 In Comes QXO